 As described in section 2.2, over one third of the SHS sample was assigned to the physical survey module.
 For completion of the physical survey, respondents had to agree to make an appointment for a surveyor to make a follow-up visit and to complete the appointment.
-Table 6.3 shows the number of households assigned to the physical module which responded to the main SHS and the conversion to completion of the physical survey.
+Table 6.4 shows the number of households assigned to the physical module which responded to the main SHS and the conversion to completion of the physical survey.

 There was a target of at least 80 completed physical surveys for each local authority along with a target of 3,004 surveys for Scotland.
-The result of continuing lower than estimated levels of conversion from household survey to physical survey, combined with the 3 per cent drop in response rate in the social survey, meant that there were fewer than 80 physical survey responses for 17 of the local authorities in 2015.
-However, the decision to 'open up' an additional stream to the physical survey at the start of the third quarter of 2015 gave a lower shortfall on the minimum target of 80 per local authority than in previous years (24 local authorities in 2014, 21 in 2013 and 20 in 2012).
-The 2,754 surveys achieved for Scotland in 2015 were 250 below target (decreasing from 322 and 275 in 2014 and 2013, and increasing from 212 in 2012).
+The result of continuing lower than estimated levels of conversion from household survey to physical survey, meant that there were fewer than 80 physical survey responses for 9 of the local authorities in 201718.
+However, the decision to 'open up' an additional stream to the physical survey gave a lower shortfall on the minimum target of 80 per local authority than in previous years (16 local authorities in 2016, 17 in 2015, 24 in 2014, 21 in 2013 and 20 in 2012).
+The 3,006 surveys achieved for Scotland in 2017 met the target, the first time since prior to 2012.